 To simply put it, a root canal is kind of like getting a filling done inside the roots of your tooth.
 If you have ever had a filling placed on the top part of your teeth to fix a cavity, a root canal is a similar procedure except inside the roots of your teeth.
 While this is an over-simplification - think of it like getting a filling done, but a longer appiontment is typically involved.

-How do I need if I need a Root Canal?
+How do I know if I need a Root Canal?

 This is quite simple - a root canal is most typically prescribed for the following reasons: